Nova Scotia, Canada is a hotbed of business brilliance in key sectors that are driving the world’s economy.

 - Highest number of Neuroscientists per capita in Canada.

-- Over 70 companies – from medical devices to biopharmaceuticals
+- 100+ companies – from medical devices to biopharmaceuticals.

 Aerospace & Defense

-- Private industry contributes $600 million in annual revenues and more than 6,000 jobs
+- More than 30% of Canada’s top defense companies are in Nova Scotia contributing more than $600 million in annual revenues and more than 6,000 jobs

-- DND contributes $1 billion in annual revenues and approximately 9,000 jobs.
+- DND contributes $1 billion in annual revenues and more than 10,000 jobs.